Installation and Repair Technician II

 • Performs all other related duties as assigned by management. *

-*These tasks do not meet the Americans with Disabilities Act definition of essential job functions and are usually less than 5% of time spent.
+*These tasks do not meet the Americans With Disabilities Act definition of essential job functions and are usually less than 5% of time spent.
 However, these tasks still constitute important performance aspects of the job.

 Knowledge, Skills, and Abilities:

-• Knowledge of company products and services.
+• Knowledge of Microsoft Office products including: Word, Excel, and Outlook

-• Strong analytical and problem-solving skills.
+• Strong analytical skills.

 Education and Experience:

-• High school diploma or GED, required.
+• High school diploma and/or equivalent.

 Physical Requirements: